What’s considered good cholesterol for women?

 “Estrogen might protect women from heart disease, which is potentially good news,” Dr. Tailor said.

-It is not thought that hormone replacement therapies (HRT) or any hormones taken via pill, cream, injection or infusion have any effect on cholesterol.
+However, increasing estrogen levels with hormone replacement therapies (HRT) or any hormones taken via pill, cream, injection or infusion don’t appear to have any effect on healthy cholesterol levels.

 “It’s really just the estrogen made by the body that makes a difference,” Dr. Tailor said.

-“Talk to your doctor.
-They will.
-Help you determine the best schedule for cholesterol checks,” Dr. Tailor said.
+“Talk to your provider.
+They will help you determine the best schedule for cholesterol checks,” Dr. Tailor said.

 Schedule an Appointment